cuvva/cuvva-public-go/lib/experian/icache/README.md

 - a big spreadsheet called "iCache Data Definition Document" (we have v7.4)
 - a doc called "iCache Quick Start Guide" (we have v1.7)
 - an example SOAP request & response (see the tests, which are roughly equivalent)

+## Notes

+Deprecated fields are currently excluded in the response unmarshalling.

+Fields Cuvva can't currently use (e.g. CIAS, CUE, CIFAS fields etc) are not yet included in the response unmarshalling.